If you’re thinking about buying but you don’t have much of a deposit, lender’s mortgage insurance may be able to help.

 Find out what it is, how it works, and how it can open the door to home ownership sooner.

-When it comes to buying a home, pulling together a home loan deposit is a major financial commitment.
+When it comes to buying or building a home, pulling together a home loan deposit is a major financial commitment.
 In fact, many would-be first time buyers struggle to get over this hurdle, preventing them from entering the property market.
 Enter lender’s mortgage insurance (LMI).

 If you’re not able to make a full deposit, all is not necessarily lost — some lenders may still consider you for a home loan.
 If your deposit is less than 20%, but you otherwise qualify for a home loan, your bank or lender may still approve your loan application provided you take out LMI.